markarmendariz/routing-demo-client/README.md

 A driver with highest suitability score is assigned to a destination.
 Then that driver cannot be assigned to another destination.
 The next destination is then assigned the driver with the highest suitability score from the list of remaining drivers.
-This is repeated until all drivers are assigned drivers or the list of drivers is exhausted.
+This is repeated until all destinations are assigned drivers or the list of drivers is exhausted.

 ## Requires the following run the application:
 - Python3